Human leukocyte antigens (HLA): A roadmap

 GENETIC STRUCTURE OF THE HLA REGION

-The major histocompatibility complex (MHC) refers to a genetic region containing hundreds of genes, including the human leukocyte antigen (HLA) genes (figure 1).
+The major histocompatibility complex (MHC) in humans refers to a genetic region containing hundreds of genes, including the human leukocyte antigen (HLA) genes (figure 1).
 Thus, the human MHC region is also referred to as the HLA region.
-HLA genes express their gene products on the surface of white blood cells and were originally recognized to contain the genes encoding “tissue antigens” or “tissue types.”
-The function of these genes was revealed in rodent studies, in which they were identified as the factors responsible for rejection of tissue grafts between unmatched individuals.
+HLA genes express their gene products on the surface of white blood cells (hence the name "human leukocyte antigen," although HLA class I genes (see 'Class I region' below) are also expressed on all nucleated cells) and were originally recognized to contain the genes encoding "tissue antigens" or "tissue types."
+The function of these genes was revealed in rodent studies, in which they were identified as the factors responsible for rejection of tissue grafts between unmatched individuals (hence the name "major histocompatibility").

 The HLA region lies on the short arm of chromosome six at position 6p21.3.
-The classical MHC spans 3.6 megabases (Mb) and includes more than 200 genes, many of which are not known to be involved in immune function.
+The classical MHC spans 3.6 megabases (Mb) and comprises more than 200 genes, including many immune system genes, but also many genes without any known immune function.
 The localization of genes relevant to the MHC outside the classical boundaries of this region and confirmation of extended linkage disequilibrium have since led to the proposal for an extended MHC (xMHC).
 This region spans 7.6 Mb and contains over 400 loci.
 The complete structure and gene map of the HLA region have been published [1,2].To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Shiina T, Inoko H, Kulski JK.
 An update of the HLA genomic region, locus information and disease associations: 2004.
 Tissue Antigens 2004; 64:631.